-- Request a System Independent Font (.SIF) file from REACH Technical Support: Specify Windows font name, size (height in pixels or points), and attributes (bold, italic, both), code set ("ASCII + ISO 8859" (256 characters) or Unicode Character set), or individual characters\ - 2.
+- 1. Request a System Independent Font (.SIF) file from REACH Technical Support: Specify Windows font name, size (height in pixels or points), and attributes (bold, italic, both), code set ("ASCII + ISO 8859" (256 characters) or Unicode Character set), or individual characters - 2.
 REACH will generate a .SIF from your specifications. - 3.
-Create a Font List (.RFL) file: Create a text file with a ".RFL" file extension.
-The contents should contain a line for each font in the format: " <filename>.sif <CR>" - 4.
+Create a Font List (.RFL) file: Create a text file with a ".RFL" file extension. - a.
+The contents should contain a line for each font in the format: " <filename>.sif <CR>" - b.
+There must be a space character between font alias and the filename. - c.
+The limit for the font alias is 8 characters. - d.
+The filename must include "aa2" or "aa4" (case insensitive) if the font uses 2bpp or 4bpp anti-aliasing. - 4.
 Download Font List file: Use the Windows BMPload application under Windows. - 5.
-Use the External font: Use the SET FONT command ("f ") before any text related command. - 6.
+Use the External font: Use the SET FONT command ("f <font_alias>") before any text related command. - 6.
 If the character set is non-Latin Unicode, you will need to use the SET UTF8 ENCODING command before displaying any characters.

-\Users which would like a .SIF file with individual characters (rather than a range of Unicode values) should submit a MS Notepad generated text file known as a "Pattern File".
+Users which would like a .SIF file with individual characters (rather than a range of Unicode values) should submit a MS Notepad generated text file known as a "Pattern File".
 To generate this file, copy desired characters into MS Notepad.
-When complete, use menu option "File>Save As", with Encoding set to Unicode.
+When complete, use menu option "File->Save As", with Encoding set to Unicode.